caprisun7/daystarmath/Grade 7/Unit 3/Expanding Double Brackets.md

    $$ = x^2 - 3x + 6x - 18 $$
 4. Combine like terms:
    $$ = x^2 + 3x - 18 $$

-#### Self-Explanation Prompts:

-- How does the presence of one negative and one positive constant affect the expansion?
-- Why do we get a different type of term (positive and negative) in the final expression?

-### Answers to Self-Explanation Prompts:

-- The presence of one negative and one positive constant leads to a mix of positive and negative terms when expanded.
-This is because the negative constant introduces subtraction, while the positive constant introduces addition.
-- The different types of terms in the final expression result from the combination of positive and negative products.
-The signs of the constants dictate whether the terms they produce upon expansion add to or subtract from the total value of the expression.

 ## Practice Questions